ayshe/agile/slides.md

 - BA & Test
 - Additional Stakeholders (optional)

 The retrospective is an analysis of what did and did not work during a project cycle.

-This should be about not just what went wrong, but also about also what went well.
-It is about **what can we do better** - not a sledging match; but people should be comfortable raising and receiving any feedback.
-It is a critical opportunity for growth.
+--

+## Retrospective (End-Of Cycle) - continued

 We should embrace the notion of iterative improvement.
 This is the forum to raise possible changes or process 'experiments', which can be condcuted during the next cycle.
 Previously agreed and trialled processes should be reviewed at the end of the retrospective.

 --

+## Retrospective (End-Of Cycle) - continued

+This should be about not just what went wrong, but also about also what went well.
+It is about **what can we do better** - not a sledging match; but people should be comfortable raising and receiving any feedback.
+It is a critical opportunity for growth.

+--

-## Weekly Technical Catch-Up (cross-project)
+## Weekly Technical Catch-Up

+(current practice)

 This is when the front-end or back-end team meets in full to discuss all projects, work, blockers and upcoming work.
 Option to share any cool or interesting technology.

 This is an opportunity for each team to ensure they are aware of what everyone else is working on at a detailed technical level, as well as understand what major work is scheduled.

+--

+## Weekly Dev Leads Meeting

+(current practice)

+The CTO meets with the Dev Leads plus BA to ensure that there is transparency on upcoming priorities and projects.

+This is also where the Leads communicate concerns upwards